Heartland Express (HTLD)

 Before investing in or passing on Heartland Express, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-We see the value of companies helping their customers, but in the case of Heartland Express, we’re out.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We cheer for all companies making their customers lives easier, but in the case of Heartland Express, we’ll be cheering from the sidelines.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Wall Street analysts have a consensus one-year price target of $8.70 on the company (compared to the current share price of $8.83).
+Wall Street analysts have a consensus one-year price target of $9.30 on the company (compared to the current share price of $11.10), implying they don’t see much short-term potential in Heartland Express.